-Following this offering, we will be subject to the information reporting requirements of the Exchange Act, and we will file reports, proxy statements and other information with the SEC.
-These reports, proxy statements and other information will be available for inspection and copying at the website of the SEC referred to above.
+Following this offering, we will be subject to the information reporting requirements of the Exchange Act, and we will file reports, proxy statements and other information will be available for inspection and copying at the website of the SEC referred to above.
 We also maintain a website at www.dnb.com.
 Our website and the information contained on, or that can be accessed through, our website is not deemed to be incorporated by reference in, and is not considered part of, this prospectus.
 You should not rely on any such information in making your decision whether to purchase our common stock.